lbgm/lbgm/README.md

 ### Hi 👋

-I am Balthazar DOSSOU aka "lbgm | Time to Elevate",
+I am Balthazar DOSSOU aka "Time to Elevate", IT Developer & Computer Scientist

 ## About